Spatial Analysis · Regional Science · GeoAI

 In 2012 I was named a Rising Star by the Regional Science Association International.
 In 2023 I was ranked among the top scholars globally in the field of Human Habitat by ScholarGPS.
 My work has been highlighted by NASA Earth Observatory and Elsevier.
 From 2018 to 2021 I served as President of the Canadian Regional Science Association.

-I move regularly between scholarship and practice.
-Alongside research and graduate teaching, I deliver invited lectures on GeoAI and regional intelligence, advise on the design of spatial data products, and translate academic methods — hedonic models, spatial machine learning, satellite-derived indicators — into tools that institutions can act on.
+I move regularly between scholarship and its wider relevance.
+Alongside research and graduate teaching, I deliver invited lectures on GeoAI and regional science, and work to translate academic methods (hedonic models, spatial machine learning, satellite-derived indicators) into forms that other researchers and institutions can build on.

 02 / Research Themes